 And it’s clear that staying at the same job doesn’t give you the same chances to try and learn new things than if you switched.

 The result of a skinnier contacts list?
-Less people to help you – whether that’s with a solid LinkedIn recommendation, good reference, work referral or just enrich your workdays with different perspectives, inspiration and advice.
+Fewer people to help you – whether that’s with a solid LinkedIn recommendation, good reference, work referral or just enrich your workdays with different perspectives, inspiration and advice.

 If you appear happy to stay on at the same level your employer could start taking you for granted.